‘THE HAND OF FEAR’

 The original DVD special features were as follows.
 There was the making-of documentary called ‘Changing Times’ with behind-the-scenes cast and crew interviews and it looks into the special relationship between the Fourth Doctor and Sarah Jane Smith as well as ‘The Hand of Fear’.
 There were BBC continuity announcements of the story; a ‘Swap Shop’ interview with Tom Baker and Elisabeth Sladen by Noel Edmonds; and a photo gallery of the story.
-There was a stereo sound audio mix option for the story and a DVD audio commentary with Tom Baker, Elisabeth Sladen, Judith Paris, producer Philip Hinchcliffe and co-writer Bob Baker.
-There was an info-text commentary option to enjoy; the 1977 ‘Doctor Who Annual’ PDF and a ‘Radio Times Listings’ PDF of the story.
+There was a mono sound audio mix option for the story and a DVD audio commentary with Tom Baker, Elisabeth Sladen, Judith Paris, producer Philip Hinchcliffe and co-writer Bob Baker.
+There was an info-text commentary option to enjoy; the ‘Doctor Who Annual 1977’ PDF and a ‘Radio Times Listings’ PDF of the story.
 There was also an Easter Egg to look out for on the DVD which was the ‘Nationwide’ interview with Elisabeth Sladen that can now be found on ‘The Masque of Mandragora’ Blu-ray disc.

 On the PDF front, as well as the ‘Radio Times Listings’ of the story, there are also production documents and scripts.

 As I said, this isn’t the end for Sarah Jane.
-She would return in ‘K-9 & Company’ with…K-9 of course as well as ‘The Five Doctors’ for ‘Doctor Who’s 20th anniversary before she returned in the new series via ‘School Reunion’ and have her own spin-off series in ‘The Sarah Jane Adventures’.
+She would return in ‘K-9 & Company’ with…K-9 of course as well as ‘The Five Doctors’ for ‘Doctor Who’s 20th anniversary before she returned in the new series via ‘School Reunion’ and have her own spin-off series – ‘The Sarah Jane Adventures’.
 Lovely! 🙂

 ‘The Hand of Fear’ rating – 8/10